CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 CrossKnowledge LMS is compatible with iPad (2, 3, 4 and mini) - additional requirements may be needed for the content hosted on the LMS.

 CrossKnowledge LMS is compatible with Android tablets (Chrome browser) - additional requirements may be needed for the content hosted on the LMS.

+Please note that SCORM connectors are not optimized for mobile usage

 ### CrossKnowledge content additional requirements